 - Have they told you anything interesting lately?

-Purge your list down to the critical few people who can actually provide you with the information that could help you and who are willing to do so.
+Purge your list down to the critical few people who can provide you with the information that could help you and who are willing to do so.
 And add to the list if you have voids.

 If your career has taken a time out, chances are you’ve not been paying attention to the vital factors that govern its success.